 ABOUT “THE ACCESSIBLE CITY”

-Public space guru Jan Gehl has said that “we shape cities, and they shape us” and as a community-based urban planner, I have spent the last eight years learning as much as I can about how our public spaces are designed and how that design (or lack thereof) affects our behavior.
+Public space guru Jan Gehl has said that “we shape cities, and they shape us” and as a community-based urban planner, I have spent the last nine years learning as much as I can about how our public spaces are designed and how that design (or lack thereof) affects our behavior.
 Our public spaces are where we meet, socialize, play, relax, transport ourselves and congregate – but with varying degrees of success.
 It’s my belief that our public spaces should be accessible to diverse users, activities, modes of transportation and help contribute to a more equitable and interwoven city.

 Vibrant and connected public spaces can improve community health through exercise (from walking and biking), reduced pollution from cars, provide traffic calming by slowing speeds and reducing the number of cars and improve safety for bicyclists and pedestrians.
 They can contribute to economic growth (successful public spaces can increase patronage of local businesses) and be conducive to community engagement and empowerment by bringing neighbors together to talk, exchange ideas and express themselves through art and culture, protest or collaboration on local projects.